ziapeltagames/lavender-hack/RULES.md

 ## Usage Dice

 These are taken from _Black Hack_, although 1-3 is a downgrade.
 These are used to track resources or items which can be damaged, like armor.
-The dice degrade from d12 / d10 / d8 / d6 / d4 each time 1-3 is rolled.
+The dice degrade from (d12 --> d10 --> d8 --> d6 --> d4 --> Broken / Used Up) each time 1-3 is rolled or a specific effect calls for it.

 # Character Creation